shuzwang/P2_cochlea/README.md

 * HOCOMOCO_v10_gene_translation_table.txt: `HOCOMOCO_v10_gene_translation_table.txt` is a tab-delimited file inclduing HOCOMOCO ID on the first column and corresponding gene name on the second column.

+* mm10.blacklist.bed.gz: `mm10.blacklist.bed.gz` is a zipped tab-delimited file including the defined ENCODE blacklist in mouse (mm10).
+The removal of the ENCODE blacklist is an essential quality measure when analyzing functional genomics data. `mm10.blacklist.bed.gz` file was downloaded from https://github.com/Boyle-Lab/Blacklist.

+* mm10.chrom.sizes.txt: `mm10.chrom.sizes.txt` is a tab-delimited file inclduing the size of chromosomes in mm10.
+The file was downloaded from https://hgdownload.soe.ucsc.edu/goldenPath/mm10/bigZips/.